Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Introduction

 Furthermore, \begin{enumerate} \item if $I \subseteq \m\ann_Q(M)$, then equality holds in the first inequality above; \item if $I\cap \m^2\subseteq \m I$, then equality holds in the second inequality above. \end{enumerate} \end{introthm}

-The inequalities in \cref{intro:thm2} generalize the theorems of Shamash~\cite{Shamash:1969} and Nagata~\cite{Nagata:1962}, respectively, for complete intersection homomorphisms (in which case $E$ is quasi-isomorphic to $R$) to an arbitrary surjective map; the only catch is that one must replace the local ring $R$ with the dg $Q$-algebra $E$.
+The equalities in \cref{intro:thm2} generalize the known results for complete intersection homomorphisms mentioned above after \cref{e:qciformula1} to arbitrary surjective maps; the only catch is that one must replace the local ring $R$ with the dg $Q$-algebra $E$, which is quasi-isomorphic to $R$ only when $\vp$ is complete intersection.
 The idea of replacing $R$ by $E$ to witness complete intersection-like behavior is one previously exploited in \cite{Pollitz:2019,Pollitz:2021}; it is worth highlighting that the numerical results in this article are a new utility of this perspective.